iworks/omnibus/readme.txt

 == Changelog ==

+= 2.2.1 (2023-01-10) =

+* An issue with ignoring taxes by price is replaced by a placeholder.
+Props for [Agniesz Kalukoszek](https://wordpress.org/support/users/agnieszkalukoszek/).

 = 2.2.0 (2023-01-09) =

 * Placeholders: `{price}`, `{timestamp}`, `{days}` and `{when}` has been added to the price message.